Britain grants emergency approval to coronavirus vaccine by Oxford and AstraZeneca

 “Today is an important day for millions of people in the U.K. who will get access to this new vaccine,” said Pascal Soriot, chief executive of AstraZeneca, in a statement.
 “It has been shown to be effective, well-tolerated, simple to administer and is supplied by AstraZeneca at no profit.”

-Public health officials say there is much to recommend the new vaccine, as it cost as little as $3 a dose, is relatively easy to manufacture at huge scale, and does not require special handling or deep freezers to store or transport.
+Public health officials say there is much to recommend the new vaccine, as it costs as little as $3 a dose, is relatively easy to manufacture at huge scale, and does not require special handling or deep freezers to store or transport.

-The Pfizer vaccine is 95 percent effective, but requires special handling, and most be kept in special freezers and dry ice at extremely low temperatures.
+The Pfizer vaccine is 95 percent effective, but requires special handling, and must be kept in special freezers and dry ice at extremely low temperatures.

 Health Secretary Matt Hancock told the BBC that Britain’s immunization strategy will now shift to giving as many people as possible the first shot of the vaccine.